Adding a wind turbine, solar photovoltaic system, microturbine or fuel cell to your home or business and to our distribution system is called

 Steps

 The steps below are required by state law to interconnect to our distribution system.
-Links to actual state law and associated guidelines are included at the end of this page.
+Links to actual state law and associated guidelines are located at the bottom of this page.

 Step 1: Notification